jaakkoo/macoslogbeat/README.md

 The easiest way to verify the application works is to run it manually from commandline:
 `sudo /opt/macoslogbeat/macoslogbeat -c /opt/macoslogbeat/macoslogbeat.yml -e`.

+Note!
+Running with sudo is optional, but unless you ran it with enough priviledges most of the log messages are hidden

 Get the help: `sudo /opt/macoslogbeat/macoslogbeat -h`